zanker/ruby-smugmug/README.md

 Examples
 -
 This is just a thin wrapper around the [SmugMug 1.3.0 API](http://wiki.smugmug.net/display/API/API+1.3.0), it's a 1:1 wrapper, so all of the documentation on the SmugMug page applies to this library.
+You can use any arguments that the SmugMug 1.3.0 documentation shows under the OAuth option.

     client = SmugMug::Client.new(:api_key => "1234-api", :oauth_secret => "4321-secret", :user => {:token => "abcd-token", :secret => "abcd-secret"})